Betye Saar

-Betye Irene Saar (born July 30, 1926) is an American artist known for her work in the medium of assemblage.
-Saar is a visual storyteller and an accomplished printmaker.
+Betye Irene Saar (née Brown; July 30, 1926 – July 26, 2026) was an American artist known for her work in the medium of assemblage.
+She was a visual storyteller and an accomplished printmaker.
 Saar was a part of the Black Arts Movement in the 1970s, which engaged myths and stereotypes about race and femininity.
 Her work is considered highly political, as she challenged negative ideas about African Americans throughout her career; Saar is best known for her artwork that critiques anti-Black racism in the United States.

-Early life, education and family
+Early life and education

 Betye Saar was born Betye Irene Brown on July 30, 1926, to Jefferson Maze Brown and Beatrice Lillian Parson in Los Angeles, California.
 Both parents attended the University of California, Los Angeles, where they met.
 Saar spent her early years in Los Angeles.
 After her father's death in 1931, Saar and her mother, brother, and sister moved in with her paternal grandmother, Irene Hannah Maze, in the Watts neighborhood in Los Angeles.
 The family then moved to Pasadena, California, to live with Saar's maternal great-aunt Hatte Parson Keys and her husband Robert E. Keys.

 Growing up, Saar collected various ephemera and regularly created and repaired objects.
 Her college education began with art classes at Pasadena City College and continued at the University of California, Los Angeles, after she received a tuition award from an organization that raised funds to send minority students to universities.
 Saar earned a B.A. in design in 1947.
 She went on to graduate studies at California State University, Long Beach, University of Southern California, California State University, Northridge, and the American Film Institute.
-During her time in graduate school, she married Richard Saar and gave birth to three daughters: Tracye, Alison and Lezley.
+During her time in graduate school, she married Richard Saar and gave birth to three daughters: Tracye, Alison, and Lezley.